Scooby-Doo: Reception and legacy

 Like many Hanna-Barbera shows, the early Scooby-Doo series have been criticized at times for their production values and storytelling.
 In 2002, Jamie Malanowski of The New York Times commented that "[Scooby-Doo's] mysteries are not very mysterious, and the humor is hardly humorous.
 As for the animation—well, the drawings on your refrigerator may give it competition."

 By the 2000s, Scooby-Doo had received recognition for its popularity by placing in a number of top cartoon or top cartoon character polls.
 The August 3, 2002, issue of TV Guide featured its list of the 50 Greatest Cartoon Characters of All Time, in which Scooby-Doo placed twenty-second.
 Scooby also ranked thirteenth in Animal Planet's list of the 50 Greatest TV Animals.
 For one year from 2004 to 2005, Scooby-Doo held the Guinness World Record for having the most episodes of any animated television series ever produced, a record previously held by and later returned to The Simpsons.
 Scooby-Doo was published as holding this record in the 2006 edition of the Guinness Book of Records.

 In January 2009, entertainment website IGN named Scooby-Doo #24 on its list of the Top 100 Best Animated TV Shows.
 Writing in 2020, Christopher Orr of The Atlantic queried why the franchise had remained popular for several decades, concluding that it was primarily due to the many differing ways in which the relationship between the main characters could be interpreted or used as a metaphor.

+Accolades

+Five College folklore

+A popular urban legend among Five College students holds that the characters on Scooby-Doo represent the five colleges.
+The legend has Velma representing Smith College and Daphne as Mount Holyoke College (or vice-versa), Fred as Amherst College, Shaggy as Hampshire College, and Scooby as UMass Amherst.
+Hanna-Barbera Productions, CBS executive Fred Silverman, and Mark Evanier, one of the show's writers, have stated that the legend is false.
+Moreover, Scooby-Doo creators Joe Ruby and Ken Spears have been explicit in the cartoon show being based on the radio program I Love a Mystery and the TV sitcom The Many Loves of Dobie Gillis, with the four teenagers being based directly on characters from Dobie Gillis.
+In addition, Scooby-Doo made its television debut in 1969, one year before Hampshire College opened.